yitaozh/yitaozh.github.io/source/_posts/Time-management.md

 * Always do the most important thing first
 * The item with star(*) mark requires alarm
 * Go to study when learning/working
+* Keep tiny things out of Afternoon/Evening(like Duolingo)

 ## Weekday